GustavoCaso/codewars_cli/README.md

 ## Usage

 The start working you would need an account in [Codewars](http://www.codewars.com/join), if you have it already great!.
-To start using the CLI you will need to add some configuration first.
+To start using the CLI you will need setup up a few things first.

 ##Comands

 ### Configiguration
-There are a few commands you can use to configuration your CLI, the most important one is to setup your api_key, first you will need to get it from your account of Codewars.
+There are a few commands you can use to configuration your CLI, the most important one is to setup your api_key, first you will need to get it from your account of [Codewars](https://www.codewars.com/users/edit).

 To setup your api_key `codewars config api_key YOUR_API_KEY`.

 There are other options you can configure **language** and **folder**.

-The language is your favorite option for downloading even you can specify everytime you download a new Kata.
+The language is your favorite option for downloading.
+Also you can specify everytime you start a new session what language you want use.

 To setup your language `codewars config language LANGUAGE`.